 Insulin Resistance can be a sign of "pre-diabetes."
 It is our body's way of sending us a "red flag" warning.
 If you notice any dark or thick skin on your child, talk with your healthcare provider.
-The good news is that once your child's weight is in a healthy range and the insulin levels move closer to normal, the skin may lose the dark color and thickness.
-The risk of developing type 2 diabetes decreases, too.
-The bad news is that, in the long run, insulin resistance could lead to Type 2 diabetes.
-There's no way to predict exactly when or if someone who is insulin resistant will go on to develop diabetes.
-We do know that the risk of developing diabetes increases each year if the weight continues to rise and you continue to have high insulin levels.
+The good news is insulin resistance can be reversed through diet changes and exercise.
+Sometimes medication is helpful too.
+These changes also help decrease the risk of developing type 2 diabetes.